Skip to main content

 ChannelTriggerWhat it publishesOperational rule

-PrereleasePrefer a tiny PR that carries an empty commit with Release-As: 0.1.0-rc.6, then merge the resulting release-please PR so the Release Tag workflow creates the signed prerelease tag and draft GitHub Release.GitHub Release assets, OCI Helm chart, signed images, docs site deployment, and provenance evidence.Prereleases use /docs/next plus release notes; do not create a permanent versioned docs snapshot unless there is a deliberate preview exception.
+PrereleasePrefer the Prepare Release-As PR workflow to create a tiny PR that carries an empty commit with Release-As: 0.1.0-rc.6, then merge the resulting release-please PR so the Release Tag workflow creates the signed prerelease tag and draft GitHub Release.GitHub Release assets, OCI Helm chart, signed images, docs site deployment, and provenance evidence.Prereleases use /docs/next plus release notes; do not create a permanent versioned docs snapshot.

-EdgeCI success on main.Mutable and immutable edge manifests plus signed images and provenance metadata.Use for pre-release validation only; do not treat edge as production support policy.
+EdgeCI success on main.Mutable and immutable edge manifests plus signed images and provenance metadata.Pre-release validation channel; production support expectations remain with stable releases.

-NightlyNightly validation success.Nightly manifests, tags, and provenance metadata.Use for scheduled validation and drift detection, not as a replacement for a stable release.
+NightlyNightly validation success.Nightly manifests, tags, and provenance metadata.Scheduled validation and drift-detection channel; stable releases remain the publication path.

 Configure